Embracing a more natural and sustainable life one step at a time

 Certainly, I think shopping could fall into that definition as it can be seen as an activity done for our enjoyment (I am sure my husband doesn’t agree with this statement!), but I think the reasons why we buy are way more complex than that.
 For instance, we can mindlessly shop because:

-- Provides a temporary boost of happiness/pleasure: we have all being there, a new possession sometimes bring a quick and easy boost of joy, but sooner or later hedonic adaptation happens and that great feeling fades as quickly as it came.
+Provides a temporary boost of happiness/pleasure: we have all been there, a new possession sometimes bring a quick and easy boost of joy, but sooner or later hedonic adaptation happens and that great feeling fades as quickly as it came.

 I am far from being an expert on this subject and I know there are even more reasons and perspectives on this issue, but for sure the list above tell us something, it is a complicated topic and a habit that can be tough to break